cromachina/art-timelapse/README.md

 ## Usage
 - When you run the program, it will ask you to click on the window which you want to start capturing.
   - If using Paint Tool SAI, click inside of the drawing area.
-If you are using Paint Tool SAI with Wine, it may only be able to capture the entire window.
+If you are using Paint Tool SAI with Wine, you can use the `--drag-grab` option to drag a rectangle area to record.
-- The program will only record a new video frame after you have finished a click that had started in the target window.
+- The program will only record a new video frame after you have finished a click that had started in the target window/area.
   - Because of this, you may leave the program running indefinitely and not have to worry about pausing recording.
 - Keystrokes will not create new video frames.
+- By default, frames are recorded to a zip file to be processed later (such as if the recorded area changes size).
+The frame data can take up a lot of space by itself, but the exported video will be fairly small.
+- You can choose to record directly to a video file by specifying a `--video-file <filename>`, but it will only record a single frame size.
+This can save some storage space.
+You can run with `--convert` and optionally `--export-time-limit <seconds>` to shrink the previously recorded video down to a shorter time.
-- You can instead choose to record from a specific PSD file, in which case a frame will be captured every time the PSD file is closed (finished being written to).
+- You can choose to record from a specific PSD file by specifying `--psd-file <filename>`, in which case a frame will be captured every time the PSD file is finished being written to (such as after saving).
+- You can export from a frame data file with `--export` and specifying the frame data file `--frame-data <filename>`.
+By default the video will try to be made no longer than 60 seconds, like a timelapse, but you can override it with `--export-time-limit <seconds>`.
+Set it to 0 to let the video time limit be infinite (at 30 FPS).

 ## Installation from source
 - Install python: https://www.python.org/downloads/